yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_page_content.md

 ### Enable your new privacy policy

-Enable a policy article:
+Enable a policy article.
+This displays a dialog box asking new users to read and agree with the policy on sign up.

-1. Click **Components > API Portal > Additional settings** and select the desired policy from the list in the **Privacy Policy** field.
+1. In JAI, click **Components > API Portal > Additional settings** and select the desired policy from the list in the **Privacy Policy** field.
 2. Click **Save**.

-This will display a dialog asking to new users to read and agree with the policy on sign up.

 ### Privacy policy agreement for existing users